PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 YDep: CheZ() + CheY(Phos~P) -> CheZ() + CheY(Phos~U) k_Y_dephos
 ~~~

-Once we have added these reactions representing the chemotaxis signal transduction pathway, we would like to see what happens as we change the concentrations of the ligand.
+Once we have added these reactions representing the chemotaxis signal transduction pathway, we would like to see what happens when we *change* the concentrations of the ligand.
 Ideally, the bacterium should be able to distinguish between different ligand concentrations.
 That is, the higher the concentration of an attractant ligand, the lower the concentration of phosphorylated CheY, and thus the lower the tumbling frequency of the bacterium.

 But does higher attractant concentration in our model really lead to a lower concentration of CheY?
 Let's find out by incorporating the phosphorylation pathway into our ligand-receptor model in the following BioNetGen tutorial.